smartcontractkit/chainlink-testing-framework/framework/evm_storage/README.md

 go test -v -run TestLayoutAPI
 ./teardown.sh
 ```
-Figure out proper encoding for your `encodeFunc` and use in your e2e tests.
+This test is more like a playground for you to figure out proper encoding for `encodeFunc` and use in your e2e tests.

-See more [tests](layout_test.go) as examples.
+See more package [tests](layout_test.go) as examples.

 Layout in `testdata/layout.json` can be found in `out` after `forge build` for any contract.

+To double-check the layout you can also use `forge inspect <ContractName> storageLayout` in your `forge` directory.

+To add more types for tests use `forge build && forge inspect Counter storageLayout --json > ../testdata/layout.json`

 ## Useful Debug Commands